86challenge/rules/rules.typ

         [Camber plates], [- Any],
       )
     + #highlight[
-        Rear camber with stock, unmodified, and undamaged components is not restricted ]
+        Rear camber with stock, unmodified, and undamaged components is not restricted.
+      ]
     + #highlight[
-        Rear camber with adjustable components shall not exceed -2.0 degrees ]
+        Rear camber with adjustable components shall not exceed -2.0 degrees.
+      ]
     + #highlight[
         Rear camber may be adjusted using only the following parts: